 PwC has a drone HQ in Poland and now EY has announced plans to scale-up the use of drones in its audit process.
 So the days of PQs climbing up ladders for the annual stocktake could be well and truly over.

 Last year, PwC created a global centre of excellence in Poland, called Drone Powered Solutions.
 It wants to harness the opportunities drones can offer its clients.

-Meanwhile, EY has just announced a Global Proof of Concept (POC) to expand the use of drones in ‘inventory observations’, as part of its digital audit capabilities.
+Meanwhile, EY has just announced a Global Proof of Concept (POC) to expand the use of drones in ‘inventory observations’, as part of its digital audit programme.

 The Big 4 firm said that in order to enhance audit quality this extensive pilot project will use pioneering industry technology to improve the accuracy and frequency of its inventory count data collection.

-The cloud-based asset tracking platform, powered by an Internet of Things (IoT) sensor network will analyse inventory qualities in real-time by reading Quick Response (QR)/barcode/rack labels and feeding this information directly into EY’s audit digital platform, which connects to 80,000 auditors.
+The cloud-based asset tracking platform, powered by an Internet of Things (IoT) sensor network, will analyse inventory qualities in real-time by reading Quick Response (QR), barcode and rack labels, feeding this information directly into EY’s audit digital platform, which connects to its 80,000 auditors.